toothbrush/debounce-mac/README.md

 Preferences > Privacy > Accessibility, and grant Terminal.app
 permission, not the `debounce` binary as you might expect.

-If you make changes to the code and r-build the debounce binary, you will have to manually remove and re-grant accessibility permissions for the app.
+If you make changes to the code and rebuild the debounce binary, you will have to manually remove and re-grant accessibility permissions for the app.
 Both `Accessibility` and `Input Monitoring` permissions are required.